backstage/backstage/.changeset/late-news-chew.md

 ---
-'@backstage/core-components': minor
 '@backstage/plugin-tech-radar': minor
 ---

-Added SearchBar to allow filtering and a scrollbar to display hidden tech
+Added SearchBar to allow filtering and a scroll bar to display hidden tech